 Eligibility Requirements for Chapter 7 Bankruptcy

-When you come to The Law Offices of Ronald I. Chorches to seek help under Chapter 7 bankruptcy, we will help you determine your eligibility.
-The means test is required by law to make sure that your income is actually insufficient to pay your bills, and it is tied to the state’s median gross income.
+Before filing chapter 7 bankruptcy, we need to determine your eligibility through the means test.
+The means test is required by law to make sure that your income is not sufficient enough to pay your bills, and it is tied to the state’s median gross income.

 To pass the means test, your monthly income over the past six months must not be greater than Connecticut’s median income.
 Even if it is, you may often be able to take advantage of deductions under IRS standards, including marital adjustments, mandatory payroll deductions and healthcare expenses, along with other allowable expenses and debt payment deductions.

-Attorney Ronald Chorches and our entire legal staff are experienced Hartford, CT, Chapter 7 bankruptcy attorneys who want you to get the fresh start you deserve and can help you with the filing process.
+Attorney Ronald Chorches and our entire legal staff are expert Chapter 7 bankruptcy attorneys who will help you get the fresh start you deserve and will take care of the filing process.
 If you do not qualify for Chapter 7, we discuss your options under Chapter 13 bankruptcy that can get you out of debt and protect you from creditors.

 Want A Fresh Start?
 Schedule A Consultation